ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

 IBM VPC diagrams are similar to standard VPC diagrams with groupings that organize a VPC solution to visually show the functionality and availability of the IBM VPC platform.
-The groupings are easily identifiable with differences in group border color, group fill color, solid vs dashed group border, group icon, etc.

 ## Examples